Kajkavian: Area of use

+Bednja variant

+The most peculiar Kajkavian dialect (Bednjounski) is spoken in Bednja in northernmost Croatia.

 Literary Kajkavian

 Writings that are judged by some as being distinctly Kajkavian can be dated to around the 12th century.
 The first comprehensive works in Kajkavian started to appear during the 16th century at a time when Central Croatia gained prominence due to the geopolitical environment since it was free from Ottoman occupation.
 The most notable work of that era was Ivanuš Pergošić's Decretum, released in 1574.
 Decretum was a translation of István Werbőczy's Tripartitum.

 At the same time, many Protestant writers of the Slovene lands also released their works in Kajkavian in order to reach a wider audience, while also using some Kajkavian features in their native writings.
 During that time, the autonym used by the writers was usually slovinski (Slavic), horvatski (Croatian) or ilirski (Illyrian).

 After that, numerous works appeared in the Kajkavian literary language: chronicles by Vramec, liturgical works by Ratkaj, Habdelić, Mulih; poetry by Ana Katarina Zrinska and Fran Krsto Frankopan, and a dramatic opus by Tituš Brezovački.
-Kajkavian-based are important lexicographic works like Jambrešić's "Dictionar", 1670, and the monumental (2,000 pages and 50,000 words) Latin-Kajkavian-Latin dictionary "Gazophylacium" (including also some Chakavian and Shtokavian words marked as such) by Ivan Belostenec (posthumously, 1740).
+Kajkavian-based are important lexicographic works like Jambrešić's "Dictionar", 1670, and the monumental (2,000 pages and 50,000 words) Latin-Kajkavian-Latin dictionary "Gazophylacium" (including also some Čakavian and Štokavian words marked as such) by Ivan Belostenec (posthumously, 1740).
 Miroslav Krleža's poetic work "Balade Petrice Kerempuha" drew heavily on Belostenec's dictionary.
 Kajkavian grammars include Kornig's, 1795, Matijević's, 1810 and Đurkovečki's, 1837.